MrXANA91/MyDS/README.md

 ## Contributing

 Contribution are not expected on this project for the moment.<br/>
-At some point, issues will be open for people to give advice on implementation, but that's probably all.
+At some point, issues will be read for people to give advice on implementation, but that's probably all as this project is more of an education for me.

 ## Ressources